openaustralia/theyvoteforyou/design_docs/style_guide.md

 Look at this sentence: "The recently implemented categorical standardisation procedure on waste oil should not be applied before 1 January 2014."
 It’s just an example, but you can imagine people missing that ‘not’.
 This is a big deal.
 How about:
 "Do not use the new waste oil standards before 1 January 2014."

 Focus on the child’s common word set of up to 5,000 words.
 This makes it easier to read and understand information quickly.

-## Start writing
-So now you’re ready to write.

-## Titles
-Make every word count.
-Make sure your titles are clear for the content type you are using.
-Keep all titles to 65 characters (including spaces).
-Front-load keywords and use colons to break up long titles (it helps people to scan).
-‘Planning appeal procedures: technical review’ works better than ‘Technical review of planning appeal procedures’.
 Explain any unusual terms and keep a friendly, informative tone.
 It’s not a magazine and we won’t be using slang etc but keep the language easy to understand.
 Remember that puns or wordplay can make the content difficult to find.

-## Summaries
-Condense the main point of the page in 140 characters or less.
-Use search keywords (especially ones you haven’t included in the page title).
-Remember that the summary – along with the title – is often what people see in search results.
-So let them see quickly whether this page will have the information they want.
-Summaries should end with a full stop.

-adapted from https://www.gov.uk/design-principles/style-guide/writing-for-the-web and https://www.gov.uk/design-principles/style-guide/writing-for-govuk licenced under the Open Government 2.0 Licence
+Partially adapted from [Writing for the web] (https://www.gov.uk/design-principles/style-guide/writing-for-the-web) and [Writing for GovUK](https://www.gov.uk/design-principles/style-guide/writing-for-govuk) licenced under the Open Government 2.0 Licence